o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 {{< tabs name="Engine build instructions" >}}
 {{% tab name="Source engine" %}}

 1. Create a package directory in a writeable location.
-The following examples use the directory `C:\o3de-packages`.
+The following examples use the directory `$HOME/o3de-packages`.

     ```cmd
-    mkdir C:\o3de-packages
+    mkdir $HOME/o3de-packages
     ```

     The O3DE package downloader uses this directory to retrieve external libraries needed for the engine.

 1. Get the Python runtime, which isn't included in the GitHub repo.
 The `o3de` script (part of the **O3DE CLI**) requires this runtime.
 You'll use this script to run common command line functions.
 This script also requires **CMake** to be installed and accessible on your device's path.
 If you haven't installed CMake, or you get an error that CMake cannot be found when running the script, refer to the [O3DE System Requirements](/docs/welcome-guide/requirements) page for installation instructions.

-    Open a command prompt and change to the directory where you set up O3DE, then run the `get_python` script.
+    Open a terminal window and change to the directory where you set up O3DE, then run the `get_python` script.

     ```cmd
-    python\get_python.bat
+    python/get_python.sh
     ```

-1. Use CMake to create the Visual Studio project for the engine.
-Supply the build directory, the Visual Studio generator, the path to the packages directory that you created, and any other project options.
+1. Use CMake to create the Linux build project for the engine.
+Supply the build directory, the Ninja Multi-Config generator, the path to the packages directory that you created, and any other project options.
 Paths can be absolute or relative.
 Alternatively, you can use the CMake GUI to complete this step.

     ```cmd
-    cmake -B build/windows_vs2019 -G "Visual Studio 16" -DLY_3RDPARTY_PATH=C:\o3de-packages
+    cmake -B build/linux -S . -G "Ninja Multi-Config" -DLY_3RDPARTY_PATH=$HOME/o3de-packages
     ```

     The preceding command specifies several noteworthy custom definitions (`-D`).
 All are optional but recommended in this example.